-For more information about how milk as an anupan, check out Banyan’s article on Ayurveda’s Carrier Substances.
+For more information about milk as an anupan, check out Banyan’s article on Ayurveda’s Carrier Substances.

 How to Make Bedtime Supermilk

-Here are three supermilk recipes to help you reach the perfect bedtime routine.
+Here are three supermilk recipes—plus one incredibly easy bonus recipe—to help you reach the perfect bedtime routine.
 All you need to do is choose your ingredients and then follow the simple directions below!

 Anantamul-Rose Milk to Calm and Cool